-Emergency services provided in an emergency room of a hospital, whether network or non-network, from non-network providers will be covered as Tier 1 medical benefits.
+Emergency services provided in an emergency room of a hospital, whether network or nonnetwork, from non-network providers will be covered as Tier 1 medical benefits.
 In the event you receive such services, you will pay the Tier 1 cost-share associated with the services provided.
-If you receive any other bill from an emergency room provider, please call Medica Customer Service at one of the telephone numbers listed inside the front cover or on the back of your ID card.
+Please see Surprise Billing Protections for more information if you receive any other bill from an emergency room provider.

-If you are confined in a non-network facility as a result of an emergency, you will be eligible for Tier 1 medical benefits until your attending physician agrees it is safe to transfer you to a network facility.
+If you are confined in a non-network facility as a result of an emergency, you will be eligible for Tier 1 medical benefits until you have validly consented to post-stabilization care from non-network providers.
+Please see Surprise Billing Protections for more information.